-This report provides an overview of HFC networks, including the status of networks bring transferred to NBN Co by Telstra and Optus, as well as data on subscribers and market statistics, and background information on technologies including the development of the DOCSIS 3.1 standard.
+This report provides an overview of HFC networks, including the status of network upgrades as well as data on subscribers and market statistics.

 CableLabs certification of vendor equipment for DOCSIS3.1 supporting nbn’s plans for DOCSIS3.1 roll out from 2017; ACCC considers access regulation on superfast broadband services; Optus HFC network could be unfit for purpose for incorporation within the NBN; HFC subscriber growth continues; NBN transition developments, fibre broadband subscriber base shows rapid rise; report update includes ABS data to December 2015, analysis of the NBN strategic review, recent market developments.

 Analyst: Henry Lancaster